strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 When a managed database is attached to a Strapi application, the connection parameters are passed directly from the database to the application `.yaml` file.
 This requires a modification to the `config/env/production/database` file and the addition of the `pg-connection-string` dependency.

-To add the `pg-connection-string` dependency navigate to the project directory and run the following code snippet in a terminal:
+To add the `pg-connection-string` dependency navigate to the project directory and install `pg-connection=string`:

 <code-group>